ZetaKebab/quartz/index.md

 ## Sources

-Of course, since I'm _learning_ the language, I need to borrow what I write from different sources.
-So this website uses data from the websites listed here.
+Of course, since I'm _learning_ the language, I need to get inspired from different sources.
+So this website partly uses information from the websites listed here.
 I don't want any recognition of what is here!
 It's mostly a compilation of what people who are way better in this language have made before.

 * [Bunpro](https://bunpro.jp/grammar_points)
 * [JLPT Sensei](https://jlptsensei.com/#jlpt-grammar-lists)